wegamekinglc/Derivatives-Algorithms-Lib/README.md

 ### Python

-The above option pricing example can also be replicated in python:
+The above simple european option pricing example can also be replicated in python:

 ```python
 from dal import *